tejaspradhan/Deep-Learning-For-Computer-Vision/Horse-Human Classification/README.md

 https://www.kaggle.com/sanikamal/horses-or-humans-dataset

+## Tensorflow Image Generator
-## This notebook uses the *Image Generator* class of Keras for preprocessing of the Images.
+This notebook uses the *Image Generator* class of Keras for preprocessing of the Images.
 Image Generator automatically creates labels for us if we keep the file directory structure as shown below :
 -Train
   |- Horses
   |- Humans